Bioforest-project/diversity/README.md

 and climate in managed tropical forests with a pan-tropical approach.
-Specifically, **LoggingDiversity** focus on the **effects of logging disturbance on tropical forest diversity - a global assessment** with the three following questions:

-- What is the effect of logging intensity on biodiversity \[change\], and how does it change through time? \[tipping point?\]
+Specifically, **LoggingDiversity** focus on the **effects of logging disturbance on tropical forest diversity - a global assessment** with the following question: What is the effect of logging intensity on biodiversity, and how does it change through time?
-- How does this relationship vary depending on abiotic factors?
-- What is the effect of logging intensity on biodiversity \[change\] of different cohorts (newcomers vs survivors, by size class), and how does it change through time?

 ## Project